Assessments & Pass Requirements

 General Education & Training (GET)

-In the new CAPS curriculum, pupils need to achieve the following minimum standards in order to be promoted to the next grade:
+In the CAPS curriculum, learners must meet these minimum standards to progress to the next grade:

 Further Education & Training (FET)

-Although no minimum aggregate is required, a pupil must achieve 40% in their Home Language and in two other subjects.
+Although no minimum aggregate is required, a learner must achieve 40% in their Home Language and in two other subjects.
 At least 30% is required in three of the remaining subjects.
-In effect, a pupil may fail one subject, provided that all SBA work has been completed.
+Essentially, a learner may fail one subject, provided all SBA work is completed.

-Matriculation exemption is now known as “admission to a Bachelor’s degree”.
-The minimum requirements are 50% in any four subjects other than Life Orientation.
-In reality, competition results in higher standards.
+Matriculation exemption is now referred to as “admission to a Bachelor’s degree.”
+The minimum requirement is 50% in any four subjects other than Life Orientation.
+In practice, competition often leads to higher standards.

 Examinations & Tests